OneOfEleven/M181-LCR-Meter-Firmware/README.md

 <img src="firmware/docs/m181_mode_switching_original_fw.png" alt="image" style="width:600px;height:auto;">

-# PCB bad analog layout design (plus bad HW design)
+# Bad PCB layout/schematic design

 The level of leakage (unwanted noise) getting back into the ADC input, it matches the cheaper 20kHz voltage inverter frequency that the seller is fitting to the board (different to what their schematic states) :( ..